grantwill74/notes-on-algorithm-design/slides/module_4/module4.md

 - Implement a faster merge sort that takes a pointer to a buffer and uses that instead of allocating.

-- Consider the binary search algorithm.
-Can you prove that it works using strong induction?
+- Write a binary search procedure.
+Given a sorted list, it will determine whether $i$ is in the list by binary searching.
+Prove that it is correct using strong induction.
+(If you don't prove it, and you haven't done binary search in a while, you *very likely* have a bug.
+Create a 100 element array of the numbers 1 to 100, and make sure every one of them is found in 7 checks or fewer)

 ---